Terms & Conditions

 IX.
 Final Provisions

-1. In addition to these terms and conditions, the separate data protection notices form part of the contract.
-The hotel enters the booking data into a central database, which may potentially be accessed by all hotels that are or become part of the AGO group.
+1. In addition to these terms and conditions, the separate privacy policy is part of the contract.
+The hotel enters the booking data into a central database, which may be accessible to all hotels that are or become part of the AGO group.

-2. Changes or additions to the contract, the acceptance of the application, or these terms and conditions for hotel accommodation can only be made in writing.
+2. Amendments or additions to the contract, acceptance of the application, or these terms and conditions for hotel admission can only be made in writing.
 Unilateral changes or additions by the customer are invalid.

-3. The place of fulfillment and payment is the location of the hotel.
+3. The place of performance and payment is the location of the hotel.

-4. Exclusive place of jurisdiction - also for disputes concerning cheques and bills of exchange - is, in commercial transactions, the location of AGO Betreibergesellschaft mbH (Hamburg).
-If a contracting party does not have a general place of jurisdiction domestically, the exclusive place of jurisdiction is the location of the respective operating company.
-However, the hotel is entitled to also bring legal actions and other judicial proceedings at the general jurisdiction of the guest.
+4. The exclusive place of jurisdiction – also for check and bill of exchange disputes – in commercial transactions is the location of the AGO operating company GmbH (Hamburg).
+If a contractual partner does not have a general place of jurisdiction in the country, the exclusive place of jurisdiction is the location of the respective operating company.
+The hotel is, however, entitled to file lawsuits and other legal proceedings also at the general place of jurisdiction of the guest.

 5. The law of the Federal Republic of Germany applies.

-6. Should individual provisions of these general terms and conditions for hotel accommodation be ineffective or void, this shall not affect the validity of the remaining provisions.
-The parties will immediately replace the ineffective provisions with effective ones that come as close as possible to the intended purpose and their economic significance.
-The same applies in the event that there are gaps in the contract.
-Furthermore, the statutory provisions apply.
+6. Should individual provisions of these General Terms and Conditions for hotel admission be or become ineffective or void, the validity of the remaining provisions is not affected.
+The parties will immediately replace the ineffective provisions with such effective ones that come as close as possible to the intended purpose and their economic significance.
+The same applies if there are any gaps in the contract.
+Otherwise, the statutory provisions apply.